caprenter/bingley-music-town/docs/_help/pianist_viola.md

 ---
-title: Pianist or Viola Player Wanted
+title: Pianist or Viola Player
 slug: pianist_viola
 image: helps4.jpg
-order: 10
+order: 20
 short-description: "Are you a diploma level pianist or viola player?
 Would you like play with other people?  \n"
 description: |